splunk/public-o11y-docs/apm/apm-spans-traces/trace-analyzer.rst

 Explore trace and error counts
 -------------------------------

-When you select to view :guilabel:`Trace & Error Count` the real time chart shows total traces and traces with errors in a stacked bars chart.
+When you select to view :guilabel:`Trace & Error Count` the real-time chart shows total traces and traces with errors in a stacked bars chart.
 Select and drag over the bars in the chart to select a specific period within the available time frame.
 Select :guilabel:`Filter to selection` to update the time range filter.

 ..  image:: /_images/apm/trace-analyzer/TraceDragDropChart.gif
     :width: 95%